dayatznur/webservice-rest-php/README.md

 ## WIP

-Nothing much to say here ... it is a work-in-process ... you will have to figure out how to use it ...
+Nothing much to say here ... it is a work-in-process ... you will have to figure out how to use it ... but do not worry friends, I will shortly commit a functional example with some mapping examples and which custom options can be set (just let me clean-up the examples and fix some Windows case-insensitive problems)

 ## quick and dirty example